 ” Getting into a regular exercise regimen doesn’t have to be hard or time-consuming.”

-Do you want to get into regular exercise, but don’t know where to start?
+Do you want to start exercising regularly, but don’t know where to start?
 Or maybe your doctor said you should work in some gym time, but didn’t give lots of specifics?

 Never fear!
 Getting into a regular exercise regimen doesn’t have to be hard or time-consuming.
 As a registered nurse working in a cardiac rehab, I encounter a lot of people who have never exercised before.
 They come to us on a doctor’s recommendation, after experiencing some sort of cardiac event/procedure (heart attack, heart valve surgery, coronary artery bypass, heart failure diagnosis, etc…), and often don’t know where to start.
 So whether you’re thinking of taking up exercise to lose weight, feel better, or just overall get healthier, here are some of the basics you should know:

 There is no better way to injure yourself than beginning with hour-long gym sessions or intense fitness classes like Orange Theory Fitness or SoulCycle.
-Don’t jump right in with HIIT, even if it is a great way to exercise; give yourself some time.
+Don’t jump right in with high-intensity interval training (HIIT), even if it is a great way to exercise; give yourself some time.
 Start with 15-20 minute bouts of whatever exercise you like to do – walking, jogging, biking, rowing, whatever!
 If you need to take breaks, take breaks.
 Build yourself up.
 Set goals!
 Your body and mind will thank you.

 Aim for 150 minutes per week

 This time is devoted to PURPOSEFUL exercise.
-On many occasions I have patients come tell me they did house chores for 30 minutes yesterday or walked the dog for 15 minutes (but they have stop and sniff pups).
+On many occasions I have patients tell me they did house chores for 30 minutes yesterday or walked the dog for 15 minutes (but they have stop and sniff pups).
 Now these are great – they are activity and activity promotes bloodflow and is good for you.
 BUT!
 It’s not exercise.
 Exercise needs to be purposeful, i.e. I’m going on a continuous walk for 20 minutes.
-This will get your heart rate and blood pressure up for a prolonged amount of time, strengthens your heart, and is where the benefits come from.
-You may have to slowly work up to 150+ minutes and that’s okay.
+This gets your heart rate and blood pressure up for a prolonged amount of time, strengthens your heart, and is where the benefits come from.
+You may have to slowly work up to 150+ minutes per week and that’s okay.
 It can feel like a lot at first.
 But it IS possible.

 Find an exercise you like

 If you HATE exercise classes, don’t do them!
 If you’re not a fan of exercising alone, go join a group for motivation and support.
 I took me a long time to find a routine I love.
-Having a truly healthy exercise routine means it’s something you at least semi-look forward to so it doesn’t become another dreaded chore.
+Having a truly healthy exercise routine means it’s something you at least semi-look forward to.
+It shouldn’t be another dreaded chore.